microsoft/react-native-windows/packages/@react-native-windows/cli/README.md

 ## `run-windows`

-`run-windows` is the CLI command provided by `@react-native-windows/cli` which is used to build and run React Native for Windows apps.
+The `run-windows` CLI command is used to build and run React Native for Windows apps.

 ### Usage
 Builds your RNW app and starts it on a connected Windows desktop, emulator or device.